Dealing with sleep problems

-Sleep is important in regulating mood and assists in the memory and learning functions.
-Getting enough sleep will assist you to stay focused and on task, learn new skills and information and may also help control your weight and energy levels.
-Sleep assists in regulating the body’s hormones and contributes to a healthy immune system.
+Sleep is important to regulating mood and to memory and learning functions.
+Getting enough sleep will improve your ability to stay focused and on task, learn new skills and information, and may help control your weight and energy levels.
+Sleep assists the body by regulating hormones and contributing to a healthy immune system.

 Worrying about not sleeping well is a common cause of poor sleep.
 Trouble getting to sleep or staying asleep will not hurt your heart in any way.
 You do not need to sleep more if you have a heart problem.

-If you have had a problem sleeping since being told you have a heart condition, then it is likely to be a temporary problem.
+If you have had a problem sleeping since being told you have a heart condition, it is likely a temporary problem.

 Psychologist Marie Young, talks about how sleep routine can be impacted after a heart event, and ways to manage this.